tcort/tcutils/README.md

   cmp ./foo ./bar
 ```

-## Versioning
+## Versioning and Releases

-`tcutils` has numbered releases that correspond to the number of times the
+`tcutils` releases once a year on July 1st.
+The version number corresponds
-collection of software has been released.
-Each individual program within
+to the year the software collection was released.
+For example, on July 1,
-the collection has its own version number which follows semantic versioning.
+2038, `tcutils` `v2038` will be released.

 ## Conformance